jkitchin/scimax/scimax-md/scimax-md.md

 Why?
 Don't we already have org-mode?
 Yes, but some places like Markdown, it is no fun to write when you have really technical documents, and it would be harder to get markdown-mode to be as good as org-mode than to do this.

-Github's rendering of org-mode is only ok.
+GitHub's rendering of org-mode is only ok.
 Too many things like references, internal links, etc. don't work though to rely on it for high quality documentation in the browser.
-This might be a nicer way to get better Github pages.
+This might be a nicer way to get better GitHub pages.
 Why not just use html then?
 Some places like markdown.

 <a id="org3536353"></a>